RESEARCH STARTER

 Colchicine can impair intestinal absorption of vitamin B12, so taking a vitamin B12 supplement during extended colchicine therapy may be warranted.

 There are several drugs and medications that a patient should avoid when undergoing treatment with colchicine.
 Patients should not use antifungal drugs, which may increase the risk of muscle damage.
-Similarly, certain drugs to treat HIV should be avoided, along with some antibiotics and antidepressants.
+Similarly, certain drugs to treat HIV (human immunodeficiency virus) should be avoided, along with some antibiotics and antidepressants.
 Certain medications may be taken with colchicine, though the risk of side effects has been shown to increase.
 These include drugs to lower cholesterol, Digoxin, an antiarrhythmic drug, and certain medications for cardiac health.
-Drugs that affect the kidneys, liver, and immune systems should also be avoided.
-Over two hundred specific medications have been shown to interact with colchicine.
+Drugs that affect the kidneys, liver, and immune system should also be avoided.
+Over three hundred specific medications have been shown to interact with colchicine.

 Certain herbs and natural supplements should also be avoided when taking colchicine.
-Grapefruit and grapefruit juice inhibit the enzymes that break down colchicine, which can increase the risk of side effects due to increased levels of the drug.
-St. John's wort can also decrease colchicine’s effectiveness, and garlic can increase the risk of bleeding.
+Grapefruit and grapefruit juice inhibit the enzymes that metabolize colchicine, potentially increasing the risk of side effects by raising colchicine levels.
+St. John's wort can also reduce the effectiveness of colchicine, and garlic can increase the risk of bleeding.

 Bibliography